tk-notes/lucas-meier-blog/content/notes/2022/some-more-notes-on-security-games/index.md

 # The Unwinnable Game

-We can define an unwinnable game as one with trivial messages, where the advantage is a negligeable function of $\lambda$.
+We can define an unwinnable game as one with trivial messages, where the advantage is a negligible function of $\lambda$.

 This has the nice property that the statement:
 $A \to 0$, is equivalent to saying the the game $A$ is secure.